Neurodivergent Fitness: How an Autistic ADHD Personal Trainer Makes Exercise Work

 In 2022, I received my autism and ADHD diagnosis.
 Like many late-diagnosed individuals, this revelation helped me understand myself better than ever before.
 Suddenly, the struggles I'd faced throughout my life, especially regarding health and fitness, made perfect sense.

-Watch this YouTube video to find out more about my diagnosis journey through right to choose (NHS) and private:
+Watch this YouTube video to find out more about my diagnosis journey through right to choose (NHS) and private or if you prefer to read about it, have a look at this piece here which outlines my experience when it comes to finding myself.

 The reasons I'd avoided exercise; sensory overload, decision fatigue, and difficulty sticking to rigid workout plans, these weren't personal failures.
 They were barriers created by my neurodivergence that I hadn't recognised or accommodated.